 Duration: 1 hour

-Entry: Access limited to workshop participants
+Entry: Access limited to Composition Workshop participants

 Alexander Schubert is surely one of the most engaging composers working in music today.
 His works are imbued with his own boundless energy and are at the same time inventive, thought provoking, radical, witty and mesmerising.
 While often displaying the outward brashness of popular culture, his compositions are earnestly engaged with the relevance of music material, the role of music in society and the role of technology in music.
 In this talk, he presents on some of his recent compositions and discusses the influences for his on-going work.